Jarnen/Computer-Pointer-Controller/README.md

     2. Higher precisions (FP32) takes longer processing time than lower precisions (FP16).

 ## Stand Out Suggestions
-This is where you can provide information about the stand out suggestions that you have attempted.

 ### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 Here is the sample command executed to get the results.
 ```
 python3 src/main.py -i 'cam'  -m_fd "models/intel/face-detection-adas-0001/FP32/face-detection-adas-0001" -m_lm "models/intel/landmarks-regression-retail-0009/FP32/landmarks-regression-retail-0009" -m_hp "models/intel/head-pose-estimation-adas-0001/FP32/head-pose-estimation-adas-0001" -m_ge "models/intel/gaze-estimation-adas-0002/FP32/gaze-estimation-adas-0002" --device_fd 'CPU' --device_lm 'CPU' --device_ge 'CPU' --device_hp 'CPU'  --verbose --batch_size 2